skip to content link

 13. Public transportation

-Is different in all states.
-Familiarize yourself with the subway system, bus schedules, and bus stops, and how much it will cost.
+It is different in all states.
+Familiarize yourself with the subway system, bus schedules, bus stops, and costs.

 14. Commute time